 American Museum of Immigration, Immigration museum at Liberty Island, US.

-The American Museum of Immigration on Liberty Island documents the journeys of people who sought new lives in the United States.
-The museum features exhibits with photographs, artifacts, and records that show many different aspects of these migrations.
+The American Museum of Immigration is a museum on Liberty Island, New York, that documents the journeys of people who came to settle in the United States.
+It holds original photographs, personal objects, and documents gathered from different waves of arrivals.

 The community of curious travelers